-Additionally, these technologies allow treatment when the plwMND becomes restricted to the home.
+Additionally, these technologies allow treatment when plwMND become restricted to the home.
 Telehealth services, self-reporting, and remote non-invasive ventilation can enhance accessibility, safety, and quality of care.

-Physiotherapists, and other HCPs, can conduct some forms of therapy with plwMND and their carers via telehealth, which has a high adoption and adherence rate in this population.^{111,112}
+Psychologists, and other HCPs, can conduct therapy with plwMND and their carers via telehealth, which has a high adoption and adherence rate in this population.^{107, 108}